Prioritize and Focus | Applied Wisdom for Nonprofits

 Nonprofit boards have three primary governance responsibilities.
 Priority one is setting strategic direction.
 Second is ensuring adequate financial and human resources.
 And third is providing oversight to fulfill the nonprofit's mission.

-Part of a board’s value is its ability to take the long view.
+Part of a board's value is its ability to take the long view.
 Being a thought partner to the chief executive offers your nonprofit a broad range of perspectives.
-Recruiting a diverse board with a variety of functional experiences from different industries and among different stakeholder
+Recruiting a diverse board with a variety of functional experiences from different industries and among different stakeholder groups will produce a healthy mix of viewpoints, advice, and counsel.
+The chief executive and the board chair should prioritize and focus on the most important decisions to be made.

 10% for planning